What is the Cost Estimate?

 #3 – Statistical Modelling

 This method is the most sophisticated.
-It involves all the estimation of several economic factors that may lead to a change in cost estimation.
-Statistical models are extremely accurate as several factors are considered to set up the cost.
-These models are costly to set up, so it gets difficult for small businesses to build statistical models.
+It involves estimating several economic factors that may lead to a change in cost estimation.
+Statistical models are extremely accurate as several factors are considered to set up costs.
+These models are costly to set up, making it difficult for small businesses to build statistical models.

-This process can involve the determination of the total cost that is required to accomplish a project in a given time.
+Optimally how much productivity can be obtained given a certain amount of cost is the main objective of Cost Estimation.
+This process can involve determining the total cost required to accomplish a project in a given time.
 It is not an accurate measure; it is an approximation.
 Correct estimation of labor and raw material cost is also required.
-Optimally how much productivity can be obtained given a certain amount of cost is the main objective of Cost Estimation.

 Cost Estimate vs. Budget

-Cost Estimation is the preliminary stage, so at first, the cost is projected then the budget is fixed accordingly.
+Cost Estimation is the preliminary stage, so the cost is first projected, then the budget is fixed accordingly.
+The budget is decided based on the cost that is estimated.
 So the budget is the total money allocated for a particular project.
-The budget is decided based on the cost that is estimated.
-The budget can be set more than the cost to be safe in case of an incorrect projection of cost.
+The budget can be set more than the cost to be safe in case of an incorrect cost projection.

 - It helps in deciding how much funds and resources are needed to carry out a particular project.
 Without cost estimation, it will be challenging to decide on a budget.

-- It helps to inculcate discipline in project handling.
-Once a project manager knows the cost estimation, so he will not spend unnecessarily and will try to finish the project within the estimate.
+- It helps to teach discipline in project handling.
+Once a project manager knows the cost estimation, he will not spend unnecessarily and will try to finish the project within the estimate.

 - Inaccurate estimates may lead to acceptance of wrong projects which will lead to capital erosion for the firm

 - Projections are always risky as they involve events that have not occurred yet.
-So depending too much on the estimation and not keeping a hair-cut may lead to failure of projects
+So depending too much on the estimation and not keeping a haircut may lead to the failure of projects.

-This step is the most crucial step for any project or operation of a business.
-Proper estimation helps a firm to accept positive NPV projects, which in turn adds value to the firm.
-A trained person must be appointed to carry out the cost estimation of a project.
+This step is the most crucial step for any project or operation of a businessOperation Of A BusinessBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation..
+Proper estimation helps a firm to accept positive NPVNPVNet Present Value (NPV) estimates the profitability of a project and is the difference between the present value of cash inflows and the present value of cash outflows over the project’s time period.
+If the difference is positive, the project is profitable; otherwise, it is not. projects, which adds value to the firm.
+A trained person must be appointed to carry out the cost estimation.
 Several third parties sell data for accurate cost estimation.
 So different resources must be used to make projections accurate.